 The majority of implants are placed under a normal dental local anesthetic.
 Though the local anesthetic injections can sting a little and most of us have experienced dental injections in our mouth at some time, once you are numb, you will not feel anything sharp or painful at all throughout your treatment.
 You will feel some pressing and push during the procedure as well as some vibration during the drilling stage, but this will not be sharp or painful in any way and your dentist will check to make sure you are completely numb before they start the surgery.

 For bigger procedures such as multiple implants or complex cases, sedation can be provided.
 Intravenous Sedation is not a general anesthetic, but makes patients feel very comfortable and relaxed and they rarely remember much about the procedure afterwards which is an advantage for many nervous patients.
 Should you wish to have general anaesthesia, we can arrange this for you as well.
 Just ask a member of our staff to explain to you what you will need to do and how to prepare for it.

 Obviously, the more training and experience that the clinician carrying out your dental implant treatment has, the quicker it will be and the more comfortable you are going to be, so make sure you check out your implant surgeon thoroughly before starting treatment.

-Firstly, the great news is that innovative techniques, many of which we have developed ourselves here at The Dental Implant Centre, mean that many patients can avoid any kind of bone grafting altogether – even if you have been told you need this by others.
+Firstly, the great news is that there are techniques, whereby patients can avoid any kind of bone grafting altogether – even if you have been told you need this by others.